rachitnigam/rachitnigam.com/content/index.md

 author: Rachit Nigam
 ---

 Hi, I'm Rachit Nigam.
-I am currently pursuing a bachelor's in computer science and Mathematics at [University of Massachusetts Amherst](https://umass.edu) and am slated to graduate in May 2019.
+I am currently pursuing my bachelor's in Computer Science and Mathematics at [University of Massachusetts Amherst](https://umass.edu) and am slated to graduate in May 2019.